mowillia/LargeNKP/README.md

 **Additional Notebooks**
 - [`example.ipynb`](https://github.com/mowillia/largeNKP/blob/main/example.ipynb): Not referenced in paper; Example file for the current readme.
 - [`root_finding_algos.ipynb`](https://github.com/mowillia/largeNKP/blob/main/root_finding_algos.ipynb): Not referenced in paper; Notebook for testing various root-finding algorithms
-- [`dynamic_partition_function.ipynb`] (https://github.com/mowillia/largeNKP/blob/main/dynamic_partition_function.ipynb): Referenced in Section 2; Shows how to use dynamic programming to compute the partition function and solution of KP
+- [`dynamic_partition_function.ipynb`](https://github.com/mowillia/largeNKP/blob/main/dynamic_partition_function.ipynb): Referenced in Section 2; Shows how to use dynamic programming to compute the partition function and solution of KP
-- [`dynamic_partition_comparisons.ipynb`] (https://github.com/mowillia/largeNKP/blob/main/dynamic_partition_comparisons.ipynb): Referenced in Section 2; Compares the accuracy and computation time of the exact partition function solution to the KP and the dynamic programing solution to the KP
+- [`dynamic_partition_comparisons.ipynb`](https://github.com/mowillia/largeNKP/blob/main/dynamic_partition_comparisons.ipynb): Referenced in Section 2; Compares the accuracy and computation time of the exact partition function solution to the KP and the dynamic programing solution to the KP

 ## Acknowledgments